agrcrobles/UI-Layer/README.md

 # HERCone

-Please make sure You are working off of "aws" branch
+Please make sure You are working off of 'master' branch.